Skip to the main content.

 Startup investors: who, what and where to find them

 So, you’re searching for ways to fund your startup.
-But how do you know that it's the right time?
 Before you do anything, you need clarity on what you intend to do with the funds when they flood in.

 How much will you allocate to product development or marketing or recruitment for instance?
 These are the questions you need to find the answers to.

-So, before we list the different types of startup investors and how to find them, let's take a quick look at a 'typical' business journey and funding rounds.
+Before we list the different types of startup investors and how to find them, let's a look at a 'typical' business journey so you can see where your business sits.

 A typical business lifecycle